About the course

 - digital policy and online security

 Over the course of this three- to four-year programme (six to eight years for the part-time programme), students produce an important and original piece of scholarship that will make a significant contribution to the dynamic area of Internet research.
 OII DPhil graduates have the qualities and transferable skills necessary to excel in teaching, research, policymaking or business.

 The DPhil programme at the OII is also available on a part-time basis.
 The part-time programme is spread over six to eight years of study and research.
 The part-time degree offers the flexibility of part-time study with the same high standards and requirements as the full-time DPhil programme.
 The part-time DPhil also provides an excellent opportunity for professionals in high tech industries to undertake rigorous long-term research that may be relevant to their working life.
-Please visit the department website for further details on part-time doctoral study or contact the Graduate Studies Coordinator.
+Please visit the department website for further details on part-time doctoral study or contact the Graduate Studies Assistant.